 PHYSICIANS DONATE EXPERT CARE

 In the first-floor medical clinic, Dr. Galit Sacajiu, head physician, treated evacuees for free.
-Sacajui, director of the Haiti Medical Education Project and an adjunct professor at the Montefiore Medical Center in the Bronx, volunteered to work at least a 12-hour shift at the shelter and was treating everything from anxiety to respiratory infections, while also helping evacuees get needed medications.
+Sacajui, director of the Haiti Medical Education Project and a professor at the Montefiore Medical Center in the Bronx, volunteered to work at least a 12-hour shift at the shelter and was treating everything from anxiety to respiratory infections while also helping evacuees get needed medications.
 She checked on a woman with Alzheimer’s who had been feeling disoriented.
 “I’ve been in Haiti a lot, but I’m here and I want to help my people at home,” Sacajiu told The Fiscal Times.

-Ninety-six-year-old Josephine Paley, a resident of the Lower East Side since 1946, came to the shelter from her 15th-floor apartment after she woke up Tuesday morning without power or water and looked around for other tenants on her floor – and found no one.
+Ninety-six-year-old Josephine Paley, a resident of the Lower East Side since 1946, came to the shelter from her 15th-floor apartment after she woke up Tuesday morning without power or water and looked around for other tenants on her floor – but found no one.
 She was able to call a security guard – who sent someone to her apartment to help her evacuate.

-Doctors at the shelter have been rotating shifts and some have even gone door-to-door to check apartments and see if people were stranded and needed help.
+Doctors at the shelter have been rotating shifts and some have even gone door-to-door to check in apartments and see if people were stranded and needed help.
 One woman in a 16th floor walk-up in Chinatown couldn’t evacuate because she needed a walker – she also needed refills of 12 different medications.
 Nurses said they were blown away by the generosity of the physician volunteers.